YARP

 This is a standard software engineering technique for minimizing unnecessary coupling between modules.

 Suppose we want to go further, and let the framegrabber we use be controlled by a command line option.
-So it could either be our FakeFrameGrabber, or a real device like DragonflyDeviceDriver or PicoloDeviceDriver (another framegrabber), or RemoteFrameGrabber (a proxy for a framegrabber device on another machine).
+So it could either be our FakeFrameGrabber, or a real device like DragonflyFrameGrabber or OpenCVFrameGrabber, etc.

 YARP comes with a helper for doing this.
 It maintains a simple database of the drivers you have compiled and available.
 You can see this database by running "yarpdev", which tells you something like: